 - Encourage peer involvement in prevention strategies.

 Manually sorting through every chat and email can be a daunting task for schools.
-That’s why we launched Bark for Schools, our community giveback program that’s used by more than 2,800 districts nationwide.
+That’s why we launched Bark for Schools, our community giveback program.
 Bark for Schools provides free monitoring of student accounts to help schools identify problems before they happen and reduce the dangers posed by school bullying, online predators, and more.
 Schools and parents receive timely alerts if something concerning happens so they can make sure everything’s okay and intervene, if necessary.

 Bark sat down for an interview with Frank Straub, Ph.D., to talk about the current state of school safety in America, along with common misconceptions and ways to improve security.